March of the Resting Guns

 There is no particular place as this happened across the world over its duration, but the movement was sparked somewhere in Novgorod, Russia.

-Due to the resources used over such a long period of time, economies were destroyed, the environment had gone to shit, and many more problems that still linger in present day.
+Due to the resources used over such a long period of time, many economies were destroyed, the environment had gone to shit, and there are many more problems that still linger in present day.
 Many species of animal are replaced by robots as to not crash ecosystems, and air quality in some regions is still quite poor.

 - Conflict Result